karafede/PRIORITY/README.md

 ![image](https://github.com/user-attachments/assets/d6ab6899-bc60-4e68-9966-8d24cd7c2542)

 *The module Private Mobility within the platform PRIORITY*

+## Caveats
+The PRIORTY platform has been realized with the puprose to follow the best practice for deliverign a decent web-interface.
+However, while the back-end has been completly created using **Python** with the implentation of complex algorithm to process mobility data upon user request, the front-end has been implemente usign **css, javascript, html** and namy **java libraries**.

 ## Problems or questions?
 for any question contact federico.karagulian@enea.it or karafede@hotmail.com